sguiz/calin/README.md

 - the number of inputs.
 - the logic function to implement.
 - the output folder.
-Please first create a results folder in your CALIN python directory.
+Please first create a results folder in your CALIN python directory which should contain as well your script directory.
 The results are saved in ../results/output-folder.

 ### Example for Boolean logic